jaysoo/nx-react-vite-module-federation/README.md

 - Nx can automatically pick up shared dependencies so `shared` does not need to be define manually.
 - Nx understands the projects in the repo, so we can link to a remote by name rather than manually configuring the full URL to `remoteEntry.js`.
 - Nx task orchestration makes serving and build easier.
 Since remote has to run in preview mode (see painpoints), we can easily wire up `build --watch` at the same time.

+**Note:** You can easily do away with `nx-federation-plugin` and manually configure `@originjs/vite-plugin-federation` by hand.
+You will some of the benefits of using Nx, but the tasks defined in `project.json` files are still useful.

 ## Painpoints